Pamela Stanley: Film

 She was cast as Queen Victoria in the 1936 film David Livingstone before returning to the Lyric for another season in Victoria Regina (1937–1938).
 The noted theatre critic James Agate compared Stanley's performance with a New York production starring Helen Hayes; unfortunately he found Hayes' portrayal of Queen Victoria like "a blazing sun, and I am so blinded by the dazzling performance of Helen Hayes that I literally cannot see Pamela Stanley."
 Nevertheless, he found the audience very appreciative: "All around me on the first night the air hummed with pretty comments, and blasts of Isn't she sweet? blew down my neck."
 But he thought that Stanley had "moments of real emotion which, being genuinely her own, genuinely move her audience."
 Contemporary photographs show that her resemblance to the queen was remarkable.

 She appeared yet again as Victoria in the 1938 film Marigold.

 Family life

-Stanley married Sir David Cunynghame (eleventh baronet) in 1941, becoming Lady Cunynghame.
+Stanley married David Cunynghame (Sir Henry David St Leger Brooke Selwyn Cunynghame, 11th Baronet Cunynghame; 1905–1978), in 1941, becoming Lady Cunynghame.
 They had three sons, Andrew, John and Arthur; Andrew succeeded his father as the twelfth baronet in 1978.

+During the war, her husband and her lived at Overleigh House in Buckminster, Leicestershire.

 David Cunynghame was a film production manager, and amongst other films he worked on: Things to Come with Ralph Richardson; three films starring Robert Donat (The Private Life of Henry VIII, The Ghost Goes West and Knight Without Armour with Marlene Dietrich); and two films by Michael Powell, The Lion Has Wings and The Thief of Bagdad.